mkthewlis/hotel-eko/README.md

 #### Consistent features across all pages

-- The menu at the top of the page and footer are consistent in design and are responsive throughout the website.
+- The menu at the top of the page and footer at the bottom are consistent in design and are responsive throughout the website.
 However, the contents of the menu changes depending on if a user is logged in or not.
 - The menu bar for users logged in features a 'Sign Out' link where the 'Sign Up' link usually is.
 When a user in session chooses to sign out, a toast message confirms this action and they are redirected back to the home page.
 - Users with items added to their Retreat notice an additional 'Checkout' link in their navbar, allowing them direct access to go straight to checkout.
 - The authentication pages (Sign In, Sign Up & Sign Out) were built with Django, and therefore include all Django's builtin features (including requesting an email for forgotten passwords.)